Sorry but she doesn’t know where Mork is ;)

 Envisions a future where schools and communities are resilient trauma-responsive ecosystems engaging head and heart in equal measure

-As the Educational Lead for PACEs Connection, Lara brings her deep understanding of the importance of schools as community drivers for change.
+As the Educational Consultant for PACEs Connection, Lara brings her deep understanding of the importance of schools as community drivers for change.
 Lara is an experienced educator and consultant who speaks nationally on implementing trauma-informed practices in schools and building holistic, trauma-responsive systems.
 Lara brings over two decades of experience at the local, state and national level, including developing programs for integrating trauma-informed practices into community schools in Los Angeles.
 She worked for the Wisconsin Department of Public Instruction as the state homeless coordinator, and practiced her first love, teaching 'at-risk' youth.
 Lara has a bachelor's degree in education from the University of Wisconsin-Madison and an MPA from The Evergreen State College.
 As an example of her understanding of the micro and the macro, Lara’s experience ranges from supporting individual teachers to designing a trauma-informed schools pilot implemented in 20 schools across the country.
 Lara has worked both as a teacher and administrator putting the science of building resilience into practice.
 For Lara, who is a trauma survivor and was herself an 'at-risk' youth, this work is deeply personal.
 She understands what schools can and should look like to benefit ALL children.
 As the mother of two adopted sons, she understands the effects of developmental trauma and what it takes to overcome it.
 Born in the Midwest, she lived for over a decade in the Pacific Northwest, and is now a transplant to Southern California, where she lives with her husband and two boys.
 The beach is her happy place.

 PACEs story: Around 2010, my world was completely rocked when, while working at the Wisconsin Department of Public Instruction, I received training on trauma and PACEs science.
 That ‘aha’ hit me like a bolt of lightning.
 Finally, there was a language, a science, and a framework that validated all my experiences as both a student in an alternative high school and as a teacher of students who had been pushed out of the system.
 It explained so much.
 As a teacher, I knew that before we could dive into the learning, we had to first address our students’ basic needs, and then create a community where safety and belonging are priorities.
 But I could not articulate why this was, only that it was an undeniable truth.
 When I began to understand the science of trauma and PACEs, and could use the new language that came with learning about the science, I began to integrate PACEs science into all facets of my work.
 I was very excited to join PACEs Connection in 2018, as I had come to see that this work cannot be done in any one system alone but takes a community-focused approach involving all sectors.